outcastofmusic/jikken/docs/installation.rst

 - type is the type of the database (valid options are: `tiny`, `mongo`, `es` (ES not implemented yet).
 - name is the name of the database to use.
 Default is `jikken`.

-An example of a config file using mongo would be
+An example of a config file using *Mongo* would be

 .. code-block:: ini